 How Much Workers' Comp Insurance Do I Need in Tennessee?

-In Tennessee, businesses with five or more employees must carry workers' compensation insurance, while construction and coal mining companies need coverage regardless of size.
+In Tennessee, businesses with five or more employees must get workers' compensation insurance, while construction and coal mining companies need coverage regardless of size.
 This insurance covers medical expenses and lost wages if workers are injured or become ill due to their job.

 Companies that fail to provide required coverage face civil penalties up to $1,000 per day and potential criminal charges as a Class C misdemeanor.
+However, these situations allow your to qualify for an exemption for workers' comp coverage:

 Executive officers owning at least 25% of company stock may elect to exclude themselves by filing a written waiver.